Team-BHP > Commercial Vehicles

 The other option would been that authorities were informed about it and all trains were required to maintain a minimum speed in that section.
 (Not sure if that would be possible in India)

-NiInJa is online now (11) Thanks
+NiInJa is offline (11) Thanks

 Old 20th October 2018, 17:20 #12